Warwick railway station, Perth: Demolition and associated works

 Once the new railway station including the bus concourse had opened, the old transfer station was demolished.
 The costs of demolition for the existing station were not included as part of the construction budget for the new railway station.
 The land resulting from the demolition of the transfer station was then converted into additional commuter car parking space, bringing the available number of bays up to 830.

 After construction

-In 2003, the contract for extending the platforms on seven Joondalup line stations, including Warwick station, was awarded to Lakis Constructions.
-The platforms on these stations had to be extended by 50 m to accommodate 150 m long six car trains, which were planned to enter service.
+In 2003, the contract for extending the platforms on seven Joondalup line (now Yanchep line) stations, including Warwick station, was awarded to Lakis Constructions.
+The platforms on these stations had to be extended by 50 m to accommodate 150 m long six-car trains, which were planned to enter service.
 Along with the extensions, the platform edges were upgraded to bring them into line with tactile paving standards.
 Work on this station began in early 2004, and was complete by July 2004.

 Services

-Warwick station is served by Transperth Joondalup line services.
+Warwick station is served by Transperth Yanchep line services.

+In March 2018, Warwick station had approximately 5,500 boardings per weekday, making it the busiest station on the Yanchep line.